aws/aws-cdk/packages/@aws-cdk/aws-ivs-alpha/README.md

 const recordingBucket = new s3.Bucket(this, 'RecordingBucket');

-// create a basic recording configuration const recordingConfiguration= new ivs.RecordingConfiguration(this, 'RecordingConfiguration', {
+// create a basic recording configuration const recordingConfiguration = new ivs.RecordingConfiguration(this, 'RecordingConfiguration', {
   bucket: recordingBucket,
 });
 ```